taizan-hokuto/pytchat/README.md

 loop.run_until_complete(main())
 ```

-## Chatdata Structure of Default Processor
+## Structure of Default Processor
-Structure of each item which got from items() function.
+Each item can be got with items() function.
 <table>
   <tr>
     <th>name</th>